 However, supporting previous answers given by other professionals along this question on Quora, it also has to be mentioned that in modern design, especially in the digital field like creating applications and websites, human-centered design and user-centered design are most often inter-replaced and used basically as full synonyms.
 Perhaps that happens because in this sphere most products are created and updated for certain category of users rather than “for all and everybody”.
 Moreover, users of all the digital products are people, therefore all the solutions should get based on the positions of human-centered design.
 Certainly, it doesn’t mean that universal interfaces cannot be found: they do exist and we apply some of them on daily basis, so they are a good example of the general human-centered design that successfully applies knowledge about features typical for the great majority of users.
 However, they are closer to the exceptions which prove the rule.

 So, in terms of web and app design we can assume that description of design as “human-centered” or “user-centered” just shows different levels of detalization in design process, different stages one of which considers human interaction features and the next gets deeper in details of certain categories of users, their needs, wishes, and problems.

 The great example of synonymic perception of the terms is the video powered by IDEO (Design Kit), great experts in human-centered design.

 Again, it’s important to emphasize that the definitions given represent our personal vision of the terms based on linguistic nuances of given terms and practical experience of processes in design studio with all respect to other points of views.

-This is all for today.
+That is all for today.
 We’ll answer the next set of answers soon here in our blog.
 The FAQ platform outlines several directions, so it features the questions, frequently asked by customers, designers, and users.
-We are open to share our experience, so if you have any questions, feel free to ask them via direct message in our Facebook page or Twitter as well as our Quora representative.
+We are open to sharing our experience, so if you have any questions, feel free to ask them via direct message in our Facebook page or Twitter as well as our Quora representative.
 We are looking forward to your questions!

 Welcome to read us on Quora